section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 ### Conclusion
 Fake news research has never been more important than it is now.
 Especially during a time when the world is fighting a pandemic.
 The approaches explored in this article only scratch the surface.
 There are so many more approaches and criteria for fake news detection.
 Datasets also impact the accuracy of fake news detection tasks.

 Their quality and quantity are impactful.
 It is also worth noting that, as much as our focus is on automated approaches, the human element is key to this fight.
 A combination of human and automated approaches gives rise to a hybrid approach.
-I hope this article challenges you to join the fight against fake news.
+I hope this article challenges you to join the fight against fake news by creating better and greater solutions.

 ### References
 1. [Approaches to Identify Fake News: A Systematic Literature Review](https://doi.org/10.1007/978-3-030-49264-9_2)